fracpete/weka-virtualenv/docs/scripting.md

 	Reads all the lines in a text file into a variable.
 	Can skip empty lines and lines that match regular expression.

+replace <options>
+	Performs string replacement, simple or regular expression based.
+	If no replacement string is provided the empty string is used.

+replace_ext <options>
+	Replaces the extension of the file stored in the variable with the supplied one.

 set <args>
 	Sets a variable in the form of 'name=value'.
 	The value can contain other variables, which will get evaluated in a lazy fashion.